awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 ## Granting Cross\-Account Permissions to Upload Objects While Ensuring the Bucket Owner Has Full Control<a name="example-bucket-policies-use-case-8"></a>

-You can allow another AWS account to upload objects to your bucket\.
-However, you might decide that as a bucket owner you must have full control of the objects uploaded to your bucket\.
-The following policy enforces that a specific AWS account \(`123456789012`\) be denied the ability to upload objects unless that account grants full\-control access to the bucket owner identified by the email address \(`xyz@amazon.com`\)\.
-The `StringNotEquals` condition in the policy specifies the `s3:x-amz-grant-full-control` condition key to express the requirement \(see [Amazon S3 Condition Keys](amazon-s3-policy-keys.md)\)\.
+The following example shows how to allow another AWS account to upload objects to your bucket while taking full control of the uploaded objects\.
+This policy enforces that a specific AWS account \(`123456789012`\) be granted the ability to upload objects only if that account includes the bucket\-owner\-full\-control canned ACL on upload\.
+The StringEquals condition in the policy specifies the s3:x\-amz\-acl condition key to express the requirement \(see [Amazon S3 Condition Keys](amazon-s3-policy-keys.md)\)\.

 ```
  1. {
  2. "Version":"2012-10-17",
  3. "Statement":[
  4.      {
- 5. "Sid":"111",
+ 5. "Sid":"PolicyForAllowUploadWithACL",
  6. "Effect":"Allow",
  7. "Principal":{"AWS":"123456789012"},
  8. "Action":"s3:PutObject",
- 9. "Resource":"arn:aws:s3:::awsexamplebucket1/*"
+ 9. "Resource":"arn:aws:s3:::DOC-EXAMPLE-BUCKET/*",
-10.      },
-11.      {
-12. "Sid":"112",
-13. "Effect":"Deny",
-14. "Principal":{"AWS":"123456789012" },
-15. "Action":"s3:PutObject",
-16. "Resource":"arn:aws:s3:::awsexamplebucket1/*",
-17. "Condition": {
+10. "Condition": {
-18. "StringNotEquals": {"s3:x-amz-grant-full-control":["emailAddress=xyz@amazon.com"]}
+11. "StringEquals": {"s3:x-amz-acl":"bucket-owner-full-control"}
-19.        }
+12.        }
-20.      }
+13.      }
-21.    ]
+14.    ]
-22. }
+15. }
 ```

 ## Granting Permissions for Amazon S3 Inventory and Amazon S3 Analytics<a name="example-bucket-policies-use-case-9"></a>